Managers

 Technological Transition: AI and Its Implications

-Technological disruption is also creating significant changes in the investment landscape as investors grapple with the implications of generative artificial intelligence, or so-called GenAI.
-While we are naturally skeptical of hype, we must begin by stating unequivocally that GenAI is likely to be one of the most transformational technological developments in modern history, and one that is almost certain to create new risks and drive major advances across numerous industries.
+In addition to an economic transition, technological disruption is also creating significant changes in the investment landscape as investors grapple with the implications of generative artificial intelligence, or so-called GenAI.
+While we are naturally skeptical of hype, we must begin by stating unequivocally that GenAI is likely to be the most transformational technological development in modern history, driving major advances across numerous industries while creating significant new competitive, economic and social risks.

-The market for AI products and services, however, is still in its early days and competition is fierce.
-We believe it is very risky to project who the long-term winners and losers will be based on their past one or two years of performance.
-For example, the substantial technological and societal transformations that the internet heralded in the 1990s culminated in the dot-com bubble and subsequent crash.
-As our friend Bill Nygren, portfolio manager at Oakmark Funds, recently reminded investors, “in 2000, amidst ‘dot-com’ hysteria, the largest cap Internet companies were Cisco, America Online and Yahoo!.
-AOL and Yahoo! ended up nearly worthless, and Cisco … has lost 80% relative to the S&P 500 Index.
-We think these results should give pause to anyone believing the AI winners have already been determined.”3
+In a polarized time, our job is not to be optimistic or pessimistic but rather realistic and adaptable.
+Looking at the world through this lens, we know that the market for AI products and services is still in its very early days and competition is fierce.
+At such times, we believe it is very risky to project who the long-term winners and losers will be based on their past one or two years of performance.
+For example, the substantial technological and societal transformations heralded by the internet in the 1990s culminated in the dot-com bubble and subsequent crash.
+As our friend Bill Nygren, portfolio manager at Oakmark Funds, noted: “In 2000, amidst ‘dotcom’ hysteria, the largest cap Internet companies … ended up nearly worthless. … We think these results should give pause to anyone believing the AI winners have already been determined.”2

 AI is also likely to prove disruptive to once stable industries in ways that are difficult to anticipate.
-As one observer recently noted, “when the iPhone was invented, flashlight makers were not worried.”
+As one observer noted recently, “when the iPhone was invented, flashlight makers were not worried.”
 Many companies that have long been considered reliable safe havens or growth darlings are vulnerable to disruption as technology changes business models and consumer behavior.
-This type of disruption is likely to penalize momentum investors and trend followers who, by definition, assume past trends will continue, as well as risk-averse value investors who may wrongly flock to former safe havens in the service and consumer sectors before realizing that they are as prone to AI disruption as manufacturers once were to globalization.
-Meanwhile, this disruptive environment may create real opportunities for research-driven investors like us who are willing to be highly selective.
+This type of disruption is likely to penalize both momentum investors who, by definition, assume past trends will continue, as well as risk-averse value investors who may wrongly flock to former safe havens in the service and consumer sectors before realizing that they are as prone to AI disruption as manufacturers once were to globalization.
+However, within this disruptive environment, there is no doubt that opportunities will present themselves to research-driven investors like us who are willing to be highly selective and open-minded.

 Geopolitical Transition: Economic Nationalism and Global Uncertainty

 Geopolitical disruption is the third transition shaping the investment environment as economic nationalism and protectionism replace free trade and globalization.
-The prospect of higher labor costs, trade wars and increasing global conflict makes characteristics like durability, resiliency and adaptability more important than ever.
+The prospect of higher labor costs, inconsistent trade policies and increasing global conflict create unpredictability and economic strain.
+At such times, characteristics like durability, resiliency and adaptability will be more important than ever.
 Our focus on selecting companies that embody these characteristics may well be a tailwind in the decade ahead as investors come to recognize increasing fragility in a period of economic, technological and geopolitical transition.

 Complacency, Risk and Select Opportunities

 Typically, in an investment environment characterized by transition and uncertainty, markets trade at low valuations.
-Today, however, this uncertainty has been met with a complacency bordering on denial.
+Today’s uncertainty, however, has been met with a complacency bordering on denial.
 Fortunately, in the face of an extremely richly valued and concentrated market, we have put together a very selective portfolio of companies that combine attractive growth with low valuations, a combination we call a value investor’s dream.
-As shown in Figure 4, our dramatic differentiation from the market allows us to be simultaneously wary of the S&P 500 Index, which is trading at multiples significantly above the historic average, and optimistic for our selective portfolio of companies which trades at almost a 40% discount to the S&P 500 Index while actually growing earnings slightly faster.
+As shown in Figure 4, our dramatic differentiation from the market allows us to be simultaneously wary of the S&P 500 Index, which is trading at multiples significantly above the historic average, and optimistic for our selective portfolio of companies which trades at a 36% discount to the index while growing earnings meaningfully faster than the index portfolio.

 Record High Valuations